Crissium/SilverDict/README.md

 ### Issue backlog

-- [ ] Make the dialogues children of the root element (How can I do this with nested dialogues?)
+- [ ] Fix the issues with the inner dialogues
-- [ ] Allow searching for selection in new tab on mobile
+- [ ] Allow searching for selection

 ## Usage